Rio Open Tennis Tournament - Betting, Odds, History and Past Champions

 Surface: Clay

-The Rio Open is the biggest tennis tournament in the whole of South America.
-The inaugural edition was held in 2014, the same year when Rio de Janeiro hosted the FIFA World Cup.
+The Rio Open is the biggest tennis tournament in South America.
+The inaugural edition was held in 2014, the same year Rio de Janeiro hosted the FIFA World Cup.

 The Rio Open is a men's singles and doubles tournament.
-Earlier the event also featured a WTA International tournament for women.
+Earlier editions also featured a WTA International event for women.

 History:

-In the past Rio de Janeiro hosted the Rio de Janeiro Open with indoor carpet courts in 1989 and 1990 - the first ATP World Series event played in Brazil.
-In 2014 the inaugural edition of the modern Rio Open was hosted, with matches for both men and women.
+In 2014, the inaugural edition of the modern Rio Open was staged, featuring both men's and women's matches.
 The WTA tournament was discontinued after 2016 and replaced by the Hungarian Ladies Open.

 Courts and Location: